jakemdunn/node-player/README.md

 # node-player
-Office music player built on node.js
+Music player built on node.js.
+Allows for anyone to upload or queue music via a web interface, to be played over any device.